bjt-user/Linux/vimscript.md

 echo current_buffer
 ```
 It has the downside that you overwrite the default register.\
-Maybe use another register for this.
+Maybe save the default register first and then write it back.

 ## external commands